 English majors have many opportunities to develop research projects while working closely with department faculty.
-The English Department offers a number of courses that can facilitate research projects, and also works with groups such as the Honors College and Center for Undergraduate Research and Creative Activities (CURCA).
+The English Department offers a number of courses that can facilitate research projects, and also works with groups such as the Honors College and the Project Portal.
 Recent projects completed by our majors include studies of Italian horror film, Shakespeare, and 20th-century American fiction.
 The possibilities are limited only by your imagination and your desire to excel.

 These 3-credit courses allow students, upon approval, to work with faculty on various kinds of research projects, some arising out of student interests and some out of a professor's ongoing research.
 Students with research assistantships have traced the editorial history of Walt Whitman’s Drum Taps, analyzed the correspondence of Emily Dickinson, and helped a faculty member prepare an essay comparing contemporary responses to the early publications of the poets Marianne Moore and Mina Loy.
 Undergraduates are encouraged to contact individual faculty members about possible research opportunities in their fields of specialization.